 Vocal Registers Explained

 Head voice is one of two vocal registers (area of the sound producing mechanisms in your body).
 It refers to singing the range of notes at the “top” of your voice.
-It results from using THICK vocal folds when you sing.
+It results from using THINNER vocal folds when you sing.